 - Why do you need a digital workplace?

-- What is the purpose, goals and objectives?
+- What are the purpose, goals, and objectives?

 - What do you hope to accomplish by using a digital workplace?